A Simpler Way to Support Employees

 Frequently Asked Questions for Supervisors

-Q. What are the benefits of the new leaves process?
+Q. What are the benefits of this leave of absence service?

-A. Centralizing the leave of absence process will improve tracking, reporting, and compliance for complex leaves, such as those that fall under the Family and Medical Leave Act (FMLA), disability, or military categories.
+A. Centralizing the leave of absence services will improve tracking, reporting, and compliance for complex leaves, such as those that fall under the Family and Medical Leave Act (FMLA), disability, or military categories.

 It also will free supervisors and HR unit staff to focus on other aspects of their jobs, removing the burden of managing what are, at times, complex and administrative-heavy tasks with compliance risk.